farhantoshi/toxic_comment_group2/README.md

 Using pretrained models is very Convenient and Time-saving.
 There is no need to build a model from scratch, thus making the data processing and analyzing much faster (Baeldung, March 2023).

 ### Data
 The data for this model training were retrieved from kaggle.com.
-It is a manually labeled toxicity data collection with a thousand comments that was retrieved from YouTube videos concerning the 2014 Ferguson disturbance by Reihaneh Namdari.
+It is a manually labeled toxicity data collection with a thousand comments that was retrieved from YouTube videos concerning the 2014 Ferguson disturbance by Reihaneh Namdari (https://www.kaggle.com/datasets/reihanenamdari/youtube-toxicity-data).
 It has a 10.00 usability with 12.1K views.

 ### Model
 we are using a text classification model called martin-ha/toxic-comment-model (https://huggingface.co/martin-ha/toxic-comment-model) from huggingface.com.
 It has more than 1,000,000 downloads over the last month with 94% accuracy when tested with Jigsaw Unintended Bias in Toxicity Classification (https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification/data).
 It is a fine-tuned version of the DistilBERT model to classify toxic comments.